 A brief history of the University

-Scottish students in the middle ages were forced abroad to pursue their studies, with no national university to develop their academic abilities.
-By 1410 most had been driven to Paris from Oxford and Cambridge by the Wars of Scottish Independence with England.
+With no national university to develop their academic abilities, Scottish students in the middle ages were forced to pursue their studies abroad.
+By 1410, most had been driven to Paris from Oxford and Cambridge by the Wars of Scottish Independence with England.
 So when the Catholic church was divided by two rival popes — with Pope Boniface IX supported by the French cardinals while Scotland remained faithful to Pope Benedict XIII — Scottish students found themselves in a difficult position.
 The time had come to establish a seat of learning, of international standing, back home in Scotland.

 Bishop Wardlaw turned to the exiled Pope Benedict XIII to seek his blessing.
 King James, despite being a prisoner of the English, added his weight to the petition.
-In return for Scotland’s loyalty, Pope Benedict readily agreed and on 28 August 1413 full University status was conferred by a series of six papal bulls – one of which survives to this day in the University of St Andrews museum, MUSA.
+In return for Scotland’s loyalty, Pope Benedict readily agreed, and on 28 August 1413 full University status was conferred by a series of six papal bulls – one of which survives to this day in the Museums of the University of St Andrews.

 The six bulls included the bull of foundation and a bull confirming Wardlaw’s charter of 1412.
 Although the text of all six is known, only the confirmation of Wardlaw’s grant survives in the original and still bears its bulla or lead seal.